mikedsp/helium/MyDocuments/README.md

 The following documents are in this repository:

 20200831_TBHV110 data.xlsx - Data collected from a TBHV110 temp/humidity/co2/VO sensor, 100 measurements collected over 2 days
-20201008_TBHV110data.xlsx - Data collected from a TBHV110 temp/humidity/co2/VO sensor, 3200 measurements collected betweeb Aug 29 - Oct.
+20201008_TBHV110data.xlsx - Data collected from a TBHV110 temp/humidity/co2/VO sensor, 3200 measurements collected between Aug 29 - Oct.
 8, 2020

 BrowanTBHV110_HeliumQuickStart-SHARE.pdf - walks through getting a Browan TBHV110 (Health Home Indoor Air Quality) Sensor connected to the Helium network, connected to Cayenne, and capturing data to a Google Sheet via a Pipedream workflow